This post may contain affiliate links. All opinions are my own.

 Spray a muffin tin with oil (mine can be found here– the deeper-than-normal cases are great for making large egg muffins and coffee-shop sized dessert muffins) and pour the egg mix into each muffin case.
 Leave a little space at the top of each case, as the egg muffins will rise in the oven and need space to remain separate.
 Bake for 15 minutes at 180c, until the muffins have risen and are golden on top.

 You can serve these budget egg muffins hot out of the oven, or leave to cool before transferring to airtight container (the matching set I use is found here), where they will stay fresh for several days in the fridge.
 Two muffins make a perfect portion, alongside whatever veg you fancy (my personal favourites are cherry tomatoes, wilted greens and avocado).
 These are also the perfect breakfast to wrap in tin foil and take to the office for a mid-morning snack.
+You could also take them up a notch by stuffing them hot into a pitta (here’s where I got the inspo for that one!)

 Let me know in the comments below what your favourite budget egg muffin fillings and accompaniments are.
 Personally, I’m loving a bit of hot sauce on mine at the minute!